-Interpretation of Slingram data is mostly qualitative.
-From the shape of the anomaly profile, the thickness, dip of the conductive zone can be estimated by using methods studied in the preceding labs or by modeling.
+Interpretation of Slingram data is mostly qualitative and focuses on profiling, i.e. detecting conductors along survey profiles.
+From the shape of the measured anomaly, the location, thickness, dip of the conductive zone can be estimated by using methods studied in the preceding labs or by modeling.